 Why We Here at IndulgeYourPet Choose to Write About Pet Illnesses.

-Medical debt does account an enormous amount of personal bankruptcies within the United States, the debt that goes largely unreported is the amount that is accumulated while caring for our 4 legged family members.
+Medical debt does account for an enormous amount of personal bankruptcies within the United States (1), the debt that goes largely unreported is the amount that is accumulated while caring for our 4 legged family members.

 This is why…

-We here at IndulgeYourPet, choose to write articles focusing on some of the more common aliments that certain dogs and cats can develop and try to shed some light on what it might cost to help treat these conditions.
+We here at IndulgeYourPet choose to write articles focusing on some of the more common aliments that certain dogs and cats can develop to try to shed some light on what it might cost to help treat these conditions.